-The best computational results, however, were achieved with the lazy constraint callback switched on, given in Figure 5a.
+The best computation time, however, were achieved with the lazy constraint callback switched on, given in Fig. 5a.
 All instances could be solved for a spatial resolution of up to 160×160 .
-Switching on the callback, as visualized by the graph in Figure 5b showing the ratios of the computation times, leads to a speedup by a factor of up to 200 compared with the computation times with the callback switched off.
+Switching on the callback, as visualized by the graph in Fig. 5b showing the ratios of the computation times, leads to a speedup by a factor of up to 200 compared with the computation times with the callback switched off.